syncfusion-content/xamarin-docs/Xamarin/Backdrop-Page/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion Backdrop Page
-description: How to initialze a backdrop page.
+description: How to initialze the Syncfusion backdrop page control in Xamarin.Forms platform and it's customization.
 platform: xamarin
 control: SfBackdropPage
 documentation: ug
 ---

-# Getting Started
+## Getting Started

 This section explains the steps required to configure the backdrop page.